If you are new to selling on Amazon, then you might be confused about when to use the different Amazon UPC Codes, FNKSU Codes, ASINS, EANs, and GTINS.

-You will find an item’s ASIN on the product detail page alongside further details relating to the item, which may include information such as size, number of pages (if it’s a book) or number of discs (if it’s a CD).
+You will find an item’s ASIN on the product detail page alongside further details relating to the item, which may include information such as size, number of pages (if it’s a book), or number of discs (if it’s a CD).

-For example, the ASIN for Hasbro’s “Monopoly” game is B00005N5PF.
+For example, the ASIN for Hasbro’s “Monopoly” game is B01MU9K3XU.

 This will ensure that your brand name and company are directly associated with the UPC code purchased for your product.

 Registering a GS1 code through GS1 is a cost of doing business.
-If you are not prepared to purchase a valid GS1 code for your branded products, consider NOT selling FBA Private Label until you can.
+If you are not prepared to purchase a valid GS1 code for your branded products, consider NOT selling FBA Private Label until you are.

-Here is what Amazon themselves say;
+This is what Amazon themselves say:

 “We verify the authenticity of product UPCs by checking the GS1 database.
 UPCs that do not match the information provided by GS1 will be considered invalid.
-We recommend obtaining your UPCs directly from GS1 (and not from other third parties selling UPC licenses) to ensure the appropriate information is reflected in the GS1 database.
+We recommend obtaining your UPCs directly from GS1 (and not from other third parties selling UPC licenses) to ensure the appropriate information is reflected in the GS1 database.”

-Important: All invalid product UPC listings will be removed and may result in your ASIN creation or selling privileges being temporarily or permanently removed.
+“Important: All invalid product UPC listings will be removed and may result in your ASIN creation or selling privileges being temporarily or permanently removed.
 For more information on licensing UPCs from GS1, see the GSI standard website.”

-When you apply for Brand Registry for your FBA product, you will likely be rejected due to the fact that the code owner does not match your seller name.
+When you apply for Brand Registry for your FBA product, you will probably be rejected due to the fact that the code owner does not match your seller name.

 This could also create problems with Amazon.
 They might close your listing down because of invalid GS1 codes, which is why we do not recommend doing it this way.

-Here is an example of the Barcode for ASIN B003BFU4TI the ‘HP CE285A 85A Black Original LaserJet Toner Cartridge’
+Here is an example of the Barcode for ASIN B003BFU4TI, the ‘HP CE285A 85A Black Original LaserJet Toner Cartridge’

 This shows that the barcode for this product (0884420588689) is correctly registered to the owner – Hewlett Packard.
 They would have no problems getting brand registered as it is directly linked to their company.

 We have tested many private label products and the registered owner in the GS1 database is usually completely different from the owner of the private label product.

-If the product is not already in the Amazon catalog and does not already have a GTIN you can apply.
-This can be a handmade product, wholesale product, your own private label or a new bundle you have created.
+If the product is not already in the Amazon catalog and does not already have a GTIN, you can apply.
+This can be a handmade product, wholesale product, your own private label, or a new bundle you have created.

-If granted the exemption will apply to a particular Amazon category and be open for between 30 – 90 days.
-If this lapses before you list your product you will simply need to reapply.
+If granted, the exemption will apply to a particular Amazon category and be open for between 30 – 90 days.
+If this lapses before you list your product, you will simply need to reapply.

--A letter from the brand owner or manufacturer to confirm that the products do not have a GTIN.
+✅ A letter from the brand owner or manufacturer to confirm that the products do not have a GTIN.
 Or supply a list of sample products Amazon can review.

 ✅ Either a link to a website showing the products or you can upload a photo of the product.

-Even if you start on Amazon if your product is successful then you may well want to sell on eBay or other platforms, different websites or even in retail stores.
+Even if you start on Amazon, if your product is successful, then you may want to sell on eBay or other platforms, different websites, or even in retail stores.

-Barcode Options for Amazon FBA arbitrage and wholesale sellers
+Barcode Options for Amazon FBA Arbitrage and Wholesale Sellers

-If you are doing arbitrage or wholesale the products you are selling will most likely already have a barcode on the packaging.
+If you are doing arbitrage or wholesale, the products you are selling will most likely already have a barcode on the packaging.
 You have to use this barcode when listing the product on Amazon and most products will already exist in the Amazon catalog.

-If there is no Barcode then you should contact the wholesaler or manufacturer to get one.
+If there is no barcode, then you should contact the wholesaler or manufacturer to get one.

-Remember you need to print the FNSKU label and stick it over the Barcode before sending your products to Amazon FBA.
+Remember, you need to print the FNSKU label and stick it over the Barcode before sending your products to Amazon FBA.
 You can pay Amazon to attach the FNSKU labels.

 Amazon Barcode Printing and Shipping Guide

-Printing Labels and Guidelines for Amazon FBA
+Labeling Guidelines for Amazon FBA

-If this is not an option then you need to print a label and attach it.
-If there is a UPC barcode then this will need to be covered.
-You can pay Amazon to label them using their labelling service: https://www.amazon.com/gp/help/customer/display.html/?nodeId=200685690
+If this is not an option, then you need to print a label and attach it.
+If there is a UPC barcode, then this will need to be covered.
+You can pay Amazon to label them using their labeling service: FBA Label Service.

 Do you have any more questions about Amazon Barcodes?